 Understanding Disaster Risk: A Multidimensional Approach presents the first principle from the UNISDR Sendai Framework for Disaster Risk Reduction, 2015-2030.
-The framework includes discussion of risk and resilience from both a theoretical and governance perspective in light of the ideas that are shaping our common future and presents innovative tools and best practices in reducing risk and building resilience.
+The framework includes a discussion of risk and resilience from both a theoretical and governance perspective in light of ideas that are shaping our common future.
+In addition, it presents innovative tools and best practices in reducing risk and building resilience.
 Combining the applications of social, financial, technological, design, engineering and nature-based approaches, the volume addresses rising global priorities and focuses on strengthening the global understanding of vulnerability, displaced communities, cultural heritages and cultural identity.

 Readers will gain a multifaceted understanding of disaster, addressing both historic and contemporary issues.
 Focusing on the various dimensions of disaster risk, the book details natural and social components of risk and the challenges posed to risk assessment models under the climate change paradigm.

-- Addresses the current challenges on the policy and practice of building resilience strategies
+- Addresses the current challenges in policy and practice for building resilience strategies

 - Follows the global frameworks for disaster risk reduction and sustainability, specifically the UNISDR Sendai Framework for DRR, 2015-2030

 - Aids in understanding the natural and social components of risk in a diverse and globalized world